electronicdreamplant/electronicdreamplant.github.io/_france/2026-06-27-moving-logistics.md

 The cat dilemma is a real one.
 After driving to Colmar recently it felt like a long drag and had us really fatigued.
 Imagine throwing a cat into that mix with its own dietary and toiletry needs.

-So we devised a strategy where we would drive over via Le Shuttle in one day, spend a night, then put Rachel + cat on the TGV to Strasbourg which gets her across France in less than 4 hours.
-Meanwhile I take a solo road trip with an overnight stay on the way.
-We reunite in Eguisheim
+So we devised a strategy where we would drive over via Le Shuttle in one day, spend a night, then put Rachel + cat on the TGV to Strasbourg which gets them all the way across France in less than 4 hours.
+Meanwhile, I take a solo road trip with an overnight stay on the way.
+We then reunite in Eguisheim

 ## Likely timetable
 Here's how it's looking: